davitJabushanuri/MTN/README.md

-# MTN
+# MCN

-MTN is a comprehensive network management application designed for MTN's clients.
+MCN is a comprehensive network management application designed for MCN's clients.
 The application is currently under development.

 ## Planned Features